LisaHagenau/Rosalind-problems/README.md

 # Rosalind-problems
 These are my solutions for the bioinformatical puzzles posted on rosalind.info.
-For most of these I have been using Python 2, but some I have written in R.
+I have been writing most of these Python 2, but I might write some in R in the future.

 # Usage
 Run the python scripts with ```python myscript.py```.
 In some scripts, a sample input is included in the script, e.g. a DNA sequence.
 In others, the input is read from a file (usually fasta or text).
 Likewise, the output of the script might be printed to the console or to a text file.
 You can get an appropriate dataset on the respective Rosalind problem page.